julzinsights/julzinsightcom3/content/about.md

   - type: content_section
     content: >
-      **Julz Insights** is a small tight-knit tech company focused on developing and investing in innovative tech solutions.
+      **Julz Insights** is a small tight-knit tech company focused on developing and investing in innovative tech solutions/products for your betterment.

       We offer a wide array of comprehensive multidisciplinary services that fit